 If you’re in this circumstance, you’re undoubtedly curious about what someone can see if they get into your iCloud account.
 In this blog, we will answer all of your questions, “What can someone see if they log into my iCloud?” and “Will I be notified if they log into my Apple ID?”
 Let’s get started!

-Can they view my files if anyone has my Apple ID?
-The answer here is: When someone logs into your Apple ID, they can see more or less personal privacy, and what will see depends on if someone logs on to your Web Apple ID or an Apple device.
+Can someone log into my apple id?
+Yes, when someone knows your Apple account and password.
+And, once someone has logged into my apple id, they can see more or less personal privacy, and what will see depends on if someone logs on to your Web Apple ID or an Apple device.

 The trickiest part is that anyone who logs into your iCloud account may also access your Keychain.
 That is, all of the accounts stored in the Apple ID will be made public.

 If you wish to protect your privacy, below are the three methods you can follow and secure your Apple account.
 It is possible to delete devices associated with your Apple ID from your iDevice or online at iCloud.com.
-We’ve outlined the steps you’ll need to do below:
+We’ve outlined the steps below:

 It is impossible to access a list of the devices connected with your Apple ID on your iPad, iPod Touch, or iPhone.
 However, it is easy to remove an associated device.
 To remove an iDevice, you must first use the device that you want to remove.
 We’ve outlined the steps you’ll need to do below: